pgandhi999/Tyrion-An-Optimal-Strategy-Making-Agent-For-RISK-Boardgame-Using-Spark-GraphX/README.md

 The program will output the first optimal move.
 If the move was a success, type 'yes' else, type 'no'.
 Depending on your feedback, the agent will output the next optimal move accordingly.

+**Dependencies:**
+- Download JavaCSV API jar and add it to the project classpath.

+**Running the Program:**
+- Import the project into an IDE and then run GenerateStateSpaceGraphData.java alongwith the arguments as below: java GenerateStateSpaceGraphData output_vertex_filepath output_edge_filepath

+- Once the csv files are generated, specify their paths in ValueIterationAlgorithm.scala and run the code in Spark Client mode.

+- As the program starts printing the game moves, it will ask whether or not the move was a success.
+Reply with a "yes" or "no".

 **License:**
 See the LICENSE file for license rights and limitations (MIT).